AlexMabry/grafana.org/content/blog/2019-04-01-prometheus-subqueries.md

 +++
-title = "Real World Prometheus Subqueries" author = "tom" date = "2019-04-01"
-keywords = ["Prometheus"]
+title = "How We're Using Prometheus Subqueries at Grafana Labs." author = "tom" date = "2019-04-01" keywords = ["Prometheus"]